 The WIC food package is required by law to be periodically re-evaluated to ensure it aligns with the latest U.S. Dietary Guidelines.
 In 2009, the WIC food package was updated to include more fruits, vegetables, whole grains, and lower-fat milk.
 Research shows that, following the changes, WIC participants are buying and eating more fruits, vegetables, whole grains, and low-fat dairy products.
 National obesity rates for 2- to 4-year-old children on WIC declined from 15.9 percent in 2010 to 13.9 in 2016.

-• The Centers for Medicare and Medicaid Services should continue to support WIC for its role in lead screening.
+• The Centers for Medicare and Medicaid Services should continue to support and reimburse WIC for its role in lead screening.

 WIC Food Package